12 ways to save money on car insurance

 We're always searching for ways to save money on car insurance.
 Here are the top ways to reduce your bill.

 1. Comparison shop

-Prices vary from company to company.
-Find out the minimum amount of car insurance you must carry.
-Obtain car insurance quotes from at least three insurers.
+Car insurance rates vary considerably from company to company.
+Get car insurance quotes from at least three insurers.
 But don't shop on price alone: Look at the company's reputation, its customer service and the type of coverage and discounts it offers.

-If you file a claim, the deductible is the amount of money you pay before your insurance kicks in.
+If you file a claim under collision or comprehensive coverage, the deductible is the amount of money deducted from the insurance check.
 Higher deductibles mean lower premiums.
-For example, increasing your deductible from $250 to $500 on collision and comprehensive coverage could reduce that portion of your premium by 15 to 30 percent.
+For example, increasing your deductible from $250 to $500 on collision and comprehensive coverage could save you 15 to 30 percent.
 Increasing it to $1,000 can you save you up to 40 percent or more, according to the Insurance Information Institute (III).
 Just make sure you can pay it in the event that you need to make a claim.

 3. Drop collision and/or comprehensive coverage on old cars

 If your car is totaled in an accident, you receive the actual cash value of the car.
 Although car insurance companies use their own criteria to determine fair market value for vehicles, you can get a ballpark estimate from NADA Guides.
 For older cars, it may not make financial sense to pay premiums over many years to maintain collision and comprehensive coverage.
 As a general rule, it doesn't make sense to buy comprehensive and collision coverage for a car worth less than $1,000, according to III.

 4. Buy a car that’s cheap to insure

 The past claims history for vehicles affects their insurance future.
 If drivers of a certain vehicle file frequent or expensive claims, insurance rates for all drives of that model will go up.
 Insure.com’s car insurance comparison tool lets you see average premiums for hundreds of new models.